With the high failure rate of New Year’s resolutions, is there any point in making them?

 Making decisions like this will transform your life, unlike most New Year’s resolutions.
 In fact, I can tell you now that if you make a decision that you are going to listen to what God is saying to you and obey it, that will take care of any other decisions you need to make, because you have already determined you are going to obey Him.

-His most used method of communication is this inward witness of the Holy Spirit.
+God’s most used method of communication is the inward witness of the Holy Spirit.

 The Holy Spirit will never tell you something that does not line up with God’s Word.

 When you hear, or think you hear, God speaking to you – act on it.
 If you make a mistake, that’s fine.
 God will be pleased that you stepped out in faith, and help you to correct the mistake.
-One way to determine whether something is from God, is by checking whether or not it lines up with the Bible.
+One way to determine whether something is from God, is by checking whether or not whatever it is lines up with the Bible.
 The Holy Spirit will never tell you something that does not line up with God’s Word.
+Never believe anything, even if it comes in a dream or is spoken directly by an angel, if it very clearly contradicts the Bible.

 If you want to make a change in your life you do not have to wait until New Year.